SmartterHealth/Virtual-Rounding/README.md

       - Must comply with your Azure AD Password Policies
     - AccountLocation
       - Building or Location of the room.
 This will be used to categorize the rooms later on and will be tied to a Team name (a suffix can be added) (see _Team/List/Tab_ sections below).
+      - This will be filled into the "Department" field of the user.
     - AccountSubLocation
       - Sub Location of the room (example: Floor 1).
 This will be used to categorize the rooms later on and must be tied to either a Channel name (see _Team/List/Tab_ sections below).
+      - This will be filled into the "Job Title" field of the user.
   - Sample file available (RoomAccounts.csv)
 - Azure AD PowerShell Module v2: [https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0)
 - Skype for Business Online PowerShell: [https://docs.microsoft.com/en-us/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell](https://docs.microsoft.com/en-us/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell)